Social media marketing is an essential part of any marketing campaign. Brands need to always be on-point and find new ways to stay ahead of the game.

 For Facebook and Instagram insights, you can rely on the Meta Business Suite dashboard that gives you a variety of data related to reach, followers, video performance, top performing content and more.

 To add more in-depth Instagram data to your social media analysis reports, you can also access the platform's own Analytics section.
-Here you can track the evolution of your engagement, audience growth, post interactions, best performing content and more.
+Here, you can track the evolution of your engagement, audience growth, post interactions, best-performing content, and much more in-depth Instagram metrics.

 If your brand is highly active on LinkedIn, then your reporting should prioritize getting data for this channel.
-The LinkedIn native analytics are a good starting point for this endevour.
+LinkedIn's native analytics are a good starting point for this endeavor, as they offer very in-depth LinkedIn metrics and data.

-Similarly to Meta Business Suite and Instagram Insights, here you can track the evolution of your top-priority metrics, such engagement, impressions and followers.
+Similarly to Meta Business Suite and Instagram Insights, here you can track the evolution of your top-priority social media metrics, such engagement, impressions and followers.

 As far as a basic social media analysis goes, native apps can deliver satisfactory insights that helps you understand if your performance is on an upwards or downwards trend.